 (b) after the coming into operation of section 3 of the Mining Act 1978, have the same meanings as those expressions have, respectively, in and for the purposes of that Act;

-“temporary reserve” means a reserve created under section 276 of the Mining Act 1904 4;
+temporary reserve means a reserve created under section 276 of the Mining Act 1904 4;

-“termination date” means the date of the cessation or determination of the Agreement in accordance with the terms thereof or of the determination of the Agreement by agreement between the parties thereto;
+termination date means the date of the cessation or determination of the Agreement in accordance with the terms thereof or of the determination of the Agreement by agreement between the parties thereto;

-“the Department” means the Department of Mines 5 of the Public Service of the State;
+the Department means the Department of Mines 5 of the Public Service of the State;

-“the Mining Act 1904” includes the regulations made thereunder;
+the Mining Act 1904 includes the regulations made thereunder;

-“the Mining Act 1978” includes the regulations made thereunder;
+the Mining Act 1978 includes the regulations made thereunder;

-“the subject land” means the area within the surveyed boundaries described on the plan marked “A” (initialled by or on behalf of the parties to the Agreement for the purposes of identification) which area is coloured blue on that plan for the purposes of identification and for those purposes only;
+the subject land means the area within the surveyed boundaries described on the plan marked “A” (initialled by or on behalf of the parties to the Agreement for the purposes of identification) which area is coloured blue on that plan for the purposes of identification and for those purposes only;

-“the temporarily reserved land” means the land that was, immediately before the coming into operation of this Act, comprised in temporary reserves 7216H, 7217H, 7311H and 7323H but does not include any portion of the subject land.
+the temporarily reserved land means the land that was, immediately before the coming into operation of this Act, comprised in temporary reserves 7216H, 7217H, 7311H and 7323H but does not include any portion of the subject land.

 (2) A reference to the marking out of land includes a reference to the occupation of and marking out of land or the taking possession of and marking out of land.